dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ### <mark style="background: #BABD00;">Security Threat: Data Leakage:</mark>

-Confidential data stored on a third party Cloud is potentially vulnerable to unauthorised access or manipulation
+Confidential data stored on a third party Cloud is potentially vulnerable to unauthorised access or manipulation.

-Attacks on service provider’s control systems (for example passwords lists) could make all the clients’ data vulnerable
+Attacks on service provider’s control systems (for example passwords lists) could make all the clients’ data vulnerable.

-Cloud users must evaluate end-to-end data protection measures by all the concerned parties who have any level of access on the data
+Cloud users must evaluate end-to-end data protection measures by all the concerned parties who have any level of access on the data.

 <mark style="background: #BABD00;">Side Channel Attacks (SCA) can be used for data leakage in Cloud:</mark> An SCA extracts information by monitoring indirect activities; for example cache data, keystroke activity, etc.

 <mark style="background: #BABD00;">Cross-VM SCA:</mark>
 - Could reveal information of a client to another malicious client that runs its VMs on the same server